albinjoseph229/Nidhi---Personal-Finance-Tracker/README.md

 Contributions are welcome! 🎉

-* Fork the repo
+1. Fork the repo
-* Create a feature branch
+2. Create a feature branch
-* Submit a Pull Request
+3. Submit a Pull Request

 ---

 ## 📜 License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the **MIT License**.

----